IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Header               Description
 ===================  ===============================================================================================================  ======
 LineType             Line type {AC, DC, Transformer, Converter}
-Switching            The transmission line is able to switch on/off                                                                   Yes/No
+Switching            The transmission line can switch on/off                                                                          Yes/No
 InitialPeriod        Initial period (year) when the unit is installed or can be installed, if candidate                               Year
 FinalPeriod          Final   period (year) when the unit is installed or can be installed, if candidate                               Year
 Voltage              Line voltage (e.g., 400, 220 kV, 220/400 kV if transformer).
 Used only for plotting purposes                     kV